adityaramesh/ccbase/README.md

 and your platform details (in particular, your OS and compiler, along with their corresponding versions) either via Github or by email at `_@adityaramesh.com`.
 Thanks!

-# Development Notes

-- The include files are placed within the `include` directory to guard against executables that have the same name as standard header files.
-(Thanks to guepier from Reddit for the suggestion.)
-- Each module in `ccbase` has its own directory, along with a top-level header file that includes all of the header files in the module.
-- The `src/ref` directory contains platform-specific reference programs that are written to help understand how various functions work before they are abstracted away behind an interface.
-These were especially useful when developing the `dynamic` and `filesystem` modules.
-- Lesson: avoid using constexpr structures alongside macros.
-Although the syntax may be cleaner in certain cases, it is not worth the development nightmare to maintain both variants simultaneously.